 Investing in stocks is a great way to build wealth and save for retirement, especially when you’re younger.
 Fundamental and technical analysis can help you turn your stock market strategies into actual buy and sell decisions.
 Technical analysis looks at the movements of stock prices to determine a visible pattern.
 On the other hand, fundamental analysis focuses on a company’s “fundamentals” in an effort to determine the intrinsic value of its stock shares.
-If you’re interested in seeing the benefits of fundamental and technical analysis, but don’t have the time to learn them, consider working with a local financial advisor.
+Consider working with a financial advisor to better analyze your portfolio or to help you choose the right investments.

 What Is Fundamental Analysis?